HESA Shahed 136: Ukrainian defense

-Ukraine’s Air Force also believe that the drones are used to test the effectiveness of defences prior to missile attacks, to probe for weaknesses.
-The Ukrainian pilot called “Karaya” was credited with downing 5 Shahed drones in a week.
+Ukraine's Air Force also believe that the drones are used to test the effectiveness of defences prior to missile attacks, to probe for weaknesses.
+Ukrainian pilot Vadym Voroshylov was credited with downing 5 Shahed drones in a week.
 However the explosion of the final drone downed his own MiG-29.
-Ukraine claims an interception rate of “65% and 85%”.
+Ukraine claims an interception rate of "65% and 85%".

 A Ukrainian defense attaché in the United States stated that SA-8 missiles and both the Soviet-era ZSU-23-4 and the German-supplied Flakpanzer Gepard SPAAGs have been used to "great effect" against these "relatively crude" drones.

 In early November 2022, Forbes reported on Ukrainian efforts to seek "Shahed catchers."
 Because legacy anti-aircraft weapons are less suited to intercepting swarms of cheap drones, various dedicated counter-UAS systems are being acquired.
 One is the Anvil made by Anduril Industries, which uses a suite of sensors powered by the company's AI Lattice system to detect and track threats then passes information to Anvil interceptors, which weigh 12 lb and have backwards-facing propellers to ram into a target at over 100 mph.
 Another is the NiDAR made by MARSS, which has a similar networked sensor package and uses ducted fan quadcopter interceptors that have a top speed of more than 170 mph.
 There are also domestic Ukraine options such as the Fowler.
 All systems are similar in that they use a large number of small interceptors to be able to counter drones launched en-masse simultaneously approaching from different directions.

 DShK machine guns fitted with thermal imaging or cameras are among the most cost effective weapons for shooting down these drones.
 Some are working with searchlights like during World War 2.

+According to a Wall Street Journal analysis of data from the Ukrainian Air Force Command in May 2024, Russia had launched 2,628 Shahed drones in the previous six months, some to test Ukrainian air defenses before other missiles were launched, of which Ukraine had intercepted over 80%.
+However the Wall Street Journal also noted "Ukraine uses such statistics for propaganda purposes".